-“As the deer pants for the water brooks, so pants my soul for You, O God.
-My soul thirsts for God, for the living God.”
-Psalm 42:1 (NKJV).
+“As the deer pants for the water brooks, so pants my soul for You, O God.” — Psalm 42:1 NKJV

-I picture the deer as it runs through the forest seeking water to quench its thirst.
-It eagerly laps up the water when it comes upon the flowing brook.
+Picture the deer as it runs through the forest seeking water to quench its thirst.
+It eagerly laps up the water when it come to the flowing brook.

-The Psalmist compares the deer to his own inner search for God.
-Scripture promises when we thirst not only can we drink but we will have water to pour out to others.
+The psalmists compares the deer to His own inner search for God.
+Scripture promises when we drink we will have water to pour out to others.

 © Peggy Park